Camellia Bowl (1948)

 The Camellia Bowl was a post-season major college football bowl game played at McNaspy Stadium in Lafayette, Louisiana, on December 30, 1948, between the Hardin–Simmons Cowboys and the Wichita Shockers (now known as Wichita State).

 Background

-The Cowboys were from the Border Conference in their third bowl game of 1948 (a tie to Pacific 35–35 in the Grape Bowl December 11, and a defeat of Ouachita College 40–12 in the Shrine Bowl a week later).
-Wichita was second place in the Missouri Valley Conference in their first bowl game.
+The Border Conference's Cowboys, led by quarterback Johnny Ford and wide receiver Bob McChesney, were playing in their third bowl game of 1948 (a tie to Pacific 35–35 in the Grape Bowl on December 11, and a defeat of Ouachita College 40–12 in the Shrine Bowl a week later).
+Wichita was in second place in the Missouri Valley Conference, playing in their first bowl game.

 Game summary

-The Hardin-Simmons Cowboys outrushed and simply overmanned the Shockers, beating them soundly 49–12.
+The Hardin-Simmons Cowboys outrushed and simply overmanned the Shockers, beating them soundly, 49–12.
+McChesney scored four touchdowns on passes from Ford.
 The bowl was never played again due to the low attendance.